hubmapconsortium/member-ui/README.md

-# The HuBMAP User Registration Portal
+# HuBMAP Member Registration and Profile Portal

-This repo contains code that handles the HuBMAP user registration and profile management.
-It's built on top of Python Flask micro-framework.
+This repo contains code that handles the HuBMAP member registration and profile management.
+It's built on top of Python Flask micro-framework and has a tight-coupling with Wordpress and the Connections plugin.

-## Installation
+## Local standalone development

+### Install dependencies

 We use [Pipenv](https://docs.pipenv.org/en/latest/) to manage dependencies for this application.
 Pipenv is recommended for collaborative projects as it's a higher-level tool that simplifies dependency management for common use cases.